Fault tolerance: Terminology

-In fault-tolerant computer systems, programs that are considered robust are designed to continue operation despite an error, exception, or invalid input, instead of crashing completely.
+In fault-tolerant computer systems, programs that are considered robust are designed to continue operation despite an error, exception, or invalid input, instead of failing completely.
 Software brittleness is the opposite of robustness.
-Resilient networks continue to transmit data despite the failure of some links or nodes; resilient buildings and infrastructure are likewise expected to prevent complete failure in situations like earthquakes, floods, or collisions.
+Resilient networks continue to transmit data despite the failure of some links or nodes.
+Resilient buildings and infrastructure are likewise expected to prevent complete failure in situations like earthquakes, floods, or collisions.

 A system with high failure transparency will alert users that a component failure has occurred, even if it continues to operate with full performance, so that failure can be repaired or imminent complete failure anticipated.
-Likewise, a fail-fast component is designed to report at the first point of failure, rather than allow downstream components to fail and generate reports then.
+Likewise, a fail-fast component is designed to report at the first point of failure, rather than generating reports when downstream components fail.
 This allows easier diagnosis of the underlying problem, and may prevent improper operation in a broken state.